 Seminar - 3 hours.
-This seminar considers rural manifestations of various legal, social and economic issues.
-We will survey various subfields of legal study, e.g., criminal justice, poverty, environment and land use, local government, family, constitutional, agricultural, access to justice, as they relate to the rural-urban continuum.
-We will debate rurality as an aspect of identity and consider its intersections with race, gender, sexuality, (dis)ability and other identity variables.
+This seminar considers rural manifestations of various legal, social and economic phenomena.
+We survey various subfields of legal study, e.g., criminal justice, poverty, environment and land use, local government, family, constitutional, agricultural, access to justice, as they relate to the rural-urban continuum.
+We debate rurality as an aspect of identity and consider its intersections with race, gender, sexuality, (dis)ability and other identity variables.

 Please note: students who have already taken the White Working Class and the Law Seminar are not eligible to take this course.